SathyaBhat/sathyabh.at/content/hellforge-down-under/index.md

 ### We come from the land down under

 When Jo and I were about to [leave Romania last year](/2022/06/22/thank-you-adobe), I had the dilemma of what to do with our desktop systems.
-I'd just rebuilt it, and initially thought we'll ship off the whole thing directly to Sydney from Bucharest.
+I'd just rebuilt it and initially thought we'd ship off the whole thing directly to Sydney from Bucharest.
 And then we got a quote for our items - coming to a whopping US $7,400 (not a typo!).
 Yeah, it was at that moment we decided to not ship it (or anything else for that matter).
 With very little time remaining to sell my desktop, I ended up doing a fire sale for the heaviest components - the monitors, cabinet, [CPU cooler](/2021/03/20/replacing-ryzen-3600-cooler-id-cooling-se-224-xt/), power supplies, Noctua fans.
-As much as I would have loved to carry it, I had absolutely exhausted my luggage allowance (we were carrying about 60kg of baggage) and having to carry it back to India and then to Australia just didn't make any sense.
+As much as I would have loved to carry it, I had exhausted my luggage allowance (we were carrying about 60kg of baggage), and having to carry it back to India and then to Australia just didn't make any sense.
 I must admit I felt bad when I saw my components being put on sale at 100% markup less than an hour of being picked up from me - but such is life.

 That said, the remaining parts - GPU, Hard disks, RAM sticks were removed from the motherboard and packed separately, double wrapped in bubblewrap for extra measure.
 The two motherboards were packed differently - my motherboard with the processor and the NVME drive still in the slots, and the motherboard was wrapped in its original anti-static bad and kept it in the original box.